 Compared with dtSearch, there are a few limitations described below on how you can use the two proximity operators.

-Fixed-Length Text values are entered using a simplified syntax relative to that of Long Text operators.
-As noted in the help banner, both single character wildcards (?) and multiple character wildcards (*) are supported, as well as escaping those characters using the backslash (\).
+Fixed-length text values are entered using a simplified syntax relative to that of long text operators.
+Both single character wildcards (?) and multiple character wildcards (*) are supported, as well as escaping those characters using the backslash (\).

 The following operators are available for date field types.
 Values should be entered in UTC rather than your local time zone.